 1st Edition 2022 Book Hardcover; Two-volume book with slipcase; 21 x 28 cm, 1100 pages, 6557 illus Language: English Categories: Oral Surgery, Implantology Stock No.: 24311 ISBN 978-88-7492-091-4 QP Italy

-Issue cycle: quarterly Language: German Category: Esthetic Dentistry Editor-in-chief: Dr. Martina Stefanini PhD, ZTM Vincent Fehmer BDT, MDT, Dr. Alfonso Gil DDS, PhD QP Deutschland
+Issue cycle: Quarterly Language: German Category: Esthetic Dentistry Editor-in-chief: Dr. Martina Stefanini PhD, ZTM Vincent Fehmer BDT, MDT, Dr. Alfonso L. Gil DDS, PhD QP Deutschland

-Issue cycle: quarterly Language: English Category: Esthetic Dentistry Editor-in-chief: Dr. Martina Stefanini PhD, ZTM Vincent Fehmer BDT, MDT, Dr. Alfonso Gil DDS, PhD QP Deutschland
+Issue cycle: Quarterly Language: English Impact factor: 0.9 (2023) Category: Esthetic Dentistry Editor-in-chief: Dr. Martina Stefanini PhD, ZTM Vincent Fehmer BDT, MDT, Dr. Alfonso L. Gil DDS, PhD QP Deutschland

-Speakers: Sofia Aroca, Daniel Buser, Stephen Chen, Massimo De Sanctis, Nikolaos Donos, Markus B. Hürzeler, Sascha Jovanovic, Ronald E. Jung, Giulio Rasperini, Isabella Rocchietta, Frank Schwarz, Anton Sculean, Shakeel Shahdad, Andreas Stavropoulos, Martina Stefanini, Leonardo Trombelli, Istvan Urban, Giovanni Zucchelli
+Speakers: Sofia Aroca, Daniel Buser, Stephen Chen, Nikolaos Donos, Marc Hürzeler, Sascha Jovanovic, Ronald Jung, Giulio Rasperini, Isabella Rocchietta, Frank Schwarz, Anton Sculean, Shakeel Shahdad, Andreas Stavropoulos, Martina Stefanini, Leonardo Trombelli, Istvan Urban, Giovanni Zucchelli

 Buser & Sculean Academy